-- Undertaken an annual review of the corporate governance framework and key high level governance documents and subjected compliance with these documents to audit - Agreed a Memorandum of Understanding to set out the information and service requirements needed by the PCC and provided by the Force - Maintained a Medium Term Financial Strategy - Ensured that processes are in place to allow proper analysis and evaluation of plans including option appraisal, assessing the impact of alternative approaches and benefits realisation - Published a forward plan of decisions - Kept Risk Management policies under review, with assurances from the Audit Committee - Developed a data hub to allow more effective monitoring of police performance information - Placed particular focus on areas of underperformance, e.g. positive outcomes for high harm offences and responses to 101 calls
+- Undertaken an annual review of the corporate governance framework and key high level governance documents and subjected compliance with these documents to audit - Agreed a Memorandum of Understanding to set out the information and service requirements needed by the PCC and provided by the Force - Maintained a Medium Term Financial Strategy - Ensured that processes are in place to allow proper analysis and evaluation of plans including option appraisal, assessing the impact of alternative approaches and benefits realisation - Overseen workforce development and asset management plans (e.g. estates and ICT) - Published a forward plan of decisions - Kept Risk Management policies under review, with assurances from the Audit Committee - Included a set of performance aspirations to be monitored at performance meetings - Placed particular focus on areas of underperformance, e.g. positive outcomes for high harm offences